CryptoDevWill/twitter-v2-simple/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
-1. Create a developer account for Twitter [https://developer.twitter.com/en/apply-for-access](Twitter Developer)
+1. Create a developer account for Twitter [Twitter Developer](https://developer.twitter.com/en/apply-for-access)
-2. After obtaining your develoer account, you must get elevated access to Twitter V2 Api to complete all functions such as, follow, delete, RT, and more. [https://developer.twitter.com/en/portal/products/elevated](Twitter Developer - Elevated Access).
+2. After obtaining your develoer account, you must get elevated access to Twitter V2 Api to complete all functions such as, follow, delete, RT, and more.
+[Twitter Developer - Elevated Access](https://developer.twitter.com/en/portal/products/elevated).
 "Elevated" access comes with 2,000,000 tweet pulls per month up to 7 days old.
 "Academic Research" comes with 10,000,000 tweet pulls and full history archive.
 Both operate on the same functions in this package.

 ### Installation